Ahwang5/TCSS-460-Web-API/README.md

 ## Team Contributions

-### Bhavneet Bhargava – Lead Developer
+### Bhavneet Bhargava – Lead Developer & Primary Contributor
-As the primary developer and maintainer of the Web API, I implemented and maintained:
+As the primary developer and maintainer of the Web API, I implemented and maintained the majority of the project's functionality:

 #### Authentication & Security
 - Designed and implemented the complete authentication system